Welcome to Brechin Health Centre

-- When the member of the clinical team calls the patient back, they may be able to handle the request on the phone, they may signpost the patient to a range of services, or invite them into the practice to be seen.
+- A member of the clinical or Administration team may be able to handle the request on the phone, they may signpost the patient to a range of services, or invite them into the practice to be seen.

-- The call back may come from an 0800 number, so please stay near your phone and be sure to answer calls from an 0800 number if you are awaiting a call back.
+- If you have been advised that a clinician will telephone you, the call back may come from an 0800 number, so please stay near your phone and be sure to answer calls from an 0800 number if you are awaiting a call back.

 - As normal, emergency calls should continue to be passed to Scottish Ambulance Service on 999.